splunk/observability-workshop/content/en/apm/docs/_index.md

 ---
-title: Get Trace In, Get Data Out
+title: Get Traces In, Get Data Out
 description: >
   How to get traces into Observability Cloud and how to use Splunk APM
 ---